hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

 blogger_id: tag:blogger.com,1999:blog-1710034134179566048.post-286840343880955613
 blogger_orig_url: http://hoonzis.blogspot.com/2015/03/neural-networks-f-xor-classifier-and.html
 ---
 It seems that recently thanks to the buzz around Deep Learning, Neural Networks are getting back the attention that they once had.
 This post contains just a very short introduction to Neural Networks, just enough to understand the F\# code which follows.
-The aim for me was to learn F\# and see how easy it can be to write Machine Learning code in F\#.
-Here are two examples of NN in F\#:
+The aim for me was to learn F\# and see how easy it can be to write NN code in F\#.
+Two usage of Neural Networks are presented here: XOR classifier (Hello World of NN) and Traveling Salesman Problem solved using Hopfield Neural Network.

-* XOR classifier - sort of Hello World of NN.
-A simple composition of 2 input nodes, 2 hidden nodes and 1 output node which learns the XOR function.
-* Solution to TSP using Hopfield NN.
-More complex network which evolves over time in it's configuration space to it's local minima, which shall correspond to optimal TSP tour.

 Both working examples are [at GitHub](https://github.com/hoonzis/MachineLearning)

 Neural Networks
 ===============